ssheedy11/Stat-172-Bigfoot-Project/README.md

 Having this folder layout ensures the codes will run as desired.
 Our `src/Bigfoot Master LDA.R` will automatically run the cleaning code, so please ensure all codes in this repository's `src` folder are installed, as well as the `data/bigfoot.csv`.
 All outputs will be placed into the `output` folder of your project upon completion of running.

 ## Reproduce
+Note: Please do not clear the environment throughout this process.
+This will be important for the optional last plot that we created.

 1. Run `src/Bigfoot Master LDA.R` until the stop point to reproduce cleaning results and LDA results.
     *  output/Word Frequencies.pdf
     *  output/Final LDA Groupings.pdf